jadecobra/python_tdd_exercises/source/how_to/telephone/telephone_w_separation.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<telephone with separation: tests and solution>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<separate and equal telephone: tests and solution>`

 ----